PrinceOfBorgo/travel-rs/README.md

 - [ ] Logs with span_id/trace_id.
 - [ ] Formatting of bot responses (bold, italic, etc.).
 - [ ] Improve error handling: distinguish errors resulting from DB queries.
-- [ ] Delete from DB always returns OK even if the entry doesn't exist.
+  - [x] Delete from DB always returns OK even if the entry doesn't exist.
 Should return WARN with a dedicated message.
 - [ ] Refactor code to make it more readable and maintainable.
 - [ ] Add tests (not sure what to test).
+- [ ] Add assertion/events to check if `in.chat = out.chat` for `split` and `paid_for` tables